 Taiwan's drones were incorporated into the investigative scope of the Taiwan Transportation Safety Board (TTSB) in April 2019.
-As of the end of 2022, 3 major aviation occurrences involving drones have taken place; 2 of these drones experienced total hull loss, and 1 was declared missing.
+As of the end of 2023, 4 major aviation occurrences involving drones have taken place; 3 of these drones experienced total hull loss, and 1 was declared missing.
 None of these occurrences led to fatalities.

-Safety Recommendation Statistics of previous years
+Safety Recommendation Statistics of Previous Years

-From the establishment of the Aviation Safety Council (the organization before restructuring to the TTSB) in 1998 to the end of 2022, we published 139 major aviation occurrence reports and proposed 1,096 recommendations to improve transportation safety.
-The greatest proportion of the recommendations was targeted at government-affiliated agencies (52.9%), followed by aviation operators (36.1%) and then international institutions (11.0%).
-Of the 580 safety recommendation sub-implementation plans aimed at government-affiliated agencies, 96.3% have now been closed, and the remaining 3.7% are 22 cases under Executive Yuan control.
+From the establishment of the Aviation Safety Council (the organization before restructuring to the TTSB) in 1998 to the end of 2023, 141 major aviation occurrence reports were published and 1,102 recommendations to improve transportation safety were proposed.
+The greatest proportion of the recommendations was targeted at government-affiliated agencies (52.8%), followed by aviation operators (36.3%) and then international institutions (10.9%).
+Of the 582 safety recommendation sub-implementation plans aimed at government-affiliated agencies, 97.8% have now been closed, and the remaining 2.2% are 13 cases under Executive Yuan control.